 Reporting requirements Legal basis for exemption and definition on "scheduled service" PORT Notification (Art.
 4 Dir.2002/59/EC) & HAZMAT Notification (Art.
 13 Dir.2002/59/EC) Art.15 Dir.2002/59/EC: Scheduled services performed between ports located on the territory of a Member State or between ports located on the territory of two or more Member States.
 Art.3 (t) Dir.2002/59/EC: 'scheduled service' means a series of ship crossings operated so as to serve traffic between the same two or more ports, either according to a published timetable or with crossings so regular or frequent that they constitute a recognisable systematic series.
 SECURITY Notification (Art.
 6 Reg.
 725/2004) Art.
 7 Reg.
 725/2004: Ships performing scheduled services between port facilities located on the territory of a Member State and when an international schedule service is operated between ports of two or more Member States.
 Art.2 (10) Reg.
 725/2004: 'scheduled service' means a series of sailings organised in such a way as to provide a service linking two or more port facilities: (a) either on the basis of a published timetable; (b) or with a regularity or frequency such as to constitute a recognisable systematic service.
 WASTE Notification (Art.
-6 Dir.2000/59/EC) Art.
-9 Dir.2000/59/EC: Ships engaged in scheduled traffic with frequent and regular port calls 24 .
+6, 7(1) and 8 Dir.2000/59/EC) Art.
+9 Dir.2000/59/EC: Ships engaged in scheduled traffic with frequent and regular port calls and there is sufficient evidence of an arrangement to ensure the delivery of ship-generated waste and payment of fees in a port along the ship's route 30